orchidsoftware/orchid.software/source/en/docs/screens.md

 }
 ```

-The `Button` class responds to what will happen when a button is pressed, in the example above, when you click on the Print button,
+The `Button` class responds to what will happen when a button pressed, in the example above, when you click on the Print button,
 The screen method `print` will be called, all the data that the user has seen on the screen will be available in Request.

 ```php